embeddedk8/embeddedk8.github.io/arduino-ide-build-process/index.md

    {{< /admonition >}}

 ### Arduino core
+The **Arduino core** directory provides the hardware-specific implementation of core Arduino functions.

-Inside **Arduino15** directory there is a folder called **Arduino Core**.
-It contains the essential components of your Arduino program and is specific to the hardware platform you are using.
-You can find it in the cores subdirectory of your board package, for example:
+It is located in the `cores` subdirectory of your board package, for example:
 ```
 .arduino15/packages/arduino/hardware/renesas_uno/1.4.1/cores/
 ```
+Each board family, or platform, has its own core, tailored to the hardware and peripherals.

-The Arduino Core contains, among others:
+The **Arduino core** contains, among other files:
-- `main.cpp` file, defining the code that is executed even before your `setup()` is called, and calling your `loop()` in a loop,
+- `main.cpp` — defines the startup code that runs before your `setup()` function and repeatedly calls your `loop()` function,
-- `Arduino.h` header — the main include for all sketches,
+- `Arduino.h` header — the main header file included by all sketches,
-- implementations of interrupts, UART communication, timing functions like `delay` etc.
+- implementation of interrupts, UART communication, timing functions like `delay` and other low-level routines.

 Open the `main.cpp` and browse the logic that Arduino is adding around the code you implemented in the sketch.

-{{< admonition type=info >}}
-The **Arduino Core** implements the Arduino API for a specific architecture or chip family.
-Each family, or board platform, has its own core, tailored to the hardware and peripherals.
-{{< /admonition >}}

 ### Build directory
-When you compile a sketch, the Arduino IDE doesn’t build it directly in your project folder.
+When you compile a sketch, the build artifacts (i.e. intermediate object files) are not stored in the same directory as your source code.
+It would make a mess inside your sketch folder, or even made conflicts when building the same sketch for different boards.

+That's why build files are always stored in separate build directory.

-Instead, it creates a build directory — a per-sketch cache — in a hidden folder to store all intermediate files.
+In case of Arduino IDE, the build directory is a per-sketch cache, created in a hidden folder.

-This approach lets the IDE generate builds for different boards or variants without cluttering your sketch folder.
 You can find the path to this build directory in the build log.
 My sketch was built here:

 ```